The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 For more information about Boot Camp, see the Apple Boot Camp Support page.

 Note: The preceding link was correct as of September 6, 2013.
 If you find the link is broken, provide feedback and a VMware employee will update the link.

 - Launch it directly.
 For more information, see Launching your Boot Camp partition in VMware Fusion (1014618).

 - Import it, which copies an existing Boot Camp partition into an independent virtual machine.
 This does not affect or remove the Boot Camp partition.
 For more information, see Importing a Boot Camp partition in VMware Fusion (1015088).

 - Virtual disk backup

-Mirrored folders redirect the Windows directories to the Mac directories; the Mac directories are not available in Boot Camp.
+- Mirrored folders redirect the Windows directories to the Mac directories.
+The Mac directories are not available in Boot Camp.

-Snapshots capture the contents of the RAM and create a supplementary virtual disk; AutoProtect is a feature derived from the multiple snapshot feature, which allows you to have more than one snapshot at a time.
+- Snapshots capture the contents of the RAM and create a supplementary virtual disk, and AutoProtect is a feature derived from the multiple snapshot feature, which allows you to have more than one snapshot at a time.
 Snapshots and AutoProtect rely on a virtual parent disk, whereas Boot Camp uses a physical disk.
 As such, it is impossible to take a snapshot or use AutoProtect with a Boot Camp partition.